What do you really want?

 So, how do you uncover what you truly want?

 To understand what you want, you first need to understand who you are.
-Your identity is shaped by eliminating external influences that don’t serve your true self.
+Your identity is shaped by cleansing your family’s genetic inheritance of toxicity and eliminating external influences that don’t serve your true self.

 From family expectations to societal systems, we all grow up as products of genetics and our environments.
 Toxic influences can derail us from becoming our authentic selves.
 Even if we manage to find our true selves, we may struggle to fully embrace or enjoy it.